pouria-faraji/Electronic-Components-Classification/README.md

 It's an Android applciation developed in Kotlin in collaboration with Tensroflow Lite.
 The application tries to detect electronic components in real-time.
 The 6 components are Capacitor, Diode, Resistor, Inductor, Transformer, and IC.
 The applciation also shows the confidence of the detection, in other words, the probability of the detected component.

-The main directory contains three parts.
-Android related codes, Python related codes, and the dataset.
+The main directory contains four parts.
+Android related codes, Python related codes, the dataset, and the generated APK file.

 # Android
 The Android is developed in Kotlin.
 For working with camera and analysing the camera frames in real-time, [CameraX] library is used, which is part of the [Jetpack] libraries.
 In order to use Tensorflow models in the Android environment, it has to be converted to Tensorflow Lite models, which have `.tflite` extensions.